-Before discussing a data logger‘s various uses and applications, one must understand a data logger‘s definition.
-A data logger is an electronic device or instrument that you can use to record data over-time and at intervals.
-It has different types that register different data and vary in application.
+Before discussing a Data Logger‘s various uses and applications, one must understand its definition.
+A Data Logger is an electronic device or instrument that you can use to record data over time and at intervals.
+It has different types that register additional data and vary in application.

 What is a Data Logger?

 The Data Logger is an electronic device, which records data over specific timings.
 Some of the essential parameters that it records include temperature, pressure shock, current, humidity, or voltage.
 The functions of recording such data apply to facilities such as factories and other industrial locations.
 It can also measure and record the data of carbon dioxide, pH balance, pulse, and pressure.
 Hence, Data Loggers have extensive and diverse use.
 An electronic device consists of internal memory for storage, a microprocessor for operations, and sensors indicating and identifying the variable data in its most basic form.

 More complex Data Loggers have features comprising control functions, input keypad, LCD screen, and communications that include email and messaging.
 Some loggers are design-specific for environments and applications, while others provide versatility.
 They can operate as standalone devices or be connected to a computer for data download or configuration.
 These Data Loggers range in complexity; some devices are more economical and have a single channel fixed function, while others have the computing power to process multiple data at a time.